Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Points and other shapely objects have many useful built-in attributes and methods for extracting information from the geometric objects, such as the coordinates of a point.
-There are different approaches for extracting coordinates as numerical values from shapely objects.
+Points and other `shapely` objects have many useful built-in attributes and methods for extracting information from the geometric objects, such as the coordinates of a point.
+There are different approaches for extracting coordinates as numerical values from the `shapely` objects.
 One of them is a property called `.coords`.
 It returns the coordinates of the point geometry as a `CoordinateSequence` which is a dedicated data structure for storing a list of coordinates.
-For our purposes, we can convert the `coords` into a list that makes the values visible and make it easy to access the contents:
+For our purposes, we can convert the `.coords` into a list that makes the values visible and make it easy to access the contents:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}